skhatiri/Aerialist/README.md

 - You can now use the [Command Line Interface](#command-line-interface) in the container's bash.
 - check `python3 aerialist exec --help`

-**Note:** The .env for the docker image come from [template.env](template.env).
+**Note:** The .env for the docker image comes from [template.env](template.env).
 You can customize them using [environment variables](https://docs.docker.com/engine/reference/commandline/run/#env) for the Docker container.

 #### Using Host's CLI